GoldsteinE/aoc2023/day02/README.md

 # Day 02: jq

-Part 2 is suboptimal (traverses turns thrice), but eh, who cares.
-The solution itself is quite compact.
+The solution is quite compact (shorter than my initial Python implementation).

 Script actually uses [jaq] implementation for funsies, but the code is fully jq/jaq compatible.